 A tenancy can be terminated at the conclusion of the tenancy agreement.
 However, both landlord and tenant can request to end the tenancy for a variety of reasons.
-Certain conditions must be met before it can be terminated, including days of notice, number of notices and reason for termination.
+Certain conditions must be met before the tenancy agreement can be terminated, including days of notice, number of notices and reason for termination.